Correlation Between Stellar and LUNC

 Strong

 Over the last 90 days Stellar has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of unsteady performance in the last few months, the Crypto's primary indicators remain rather sound which may send shares a bit higher in March 2025.
-The latest tumult may also be a sign of longer-term up-swing for Stellar shareholders.
+In spite of latest unsteady performance, the Crypto's primary indicators remain sound and the latest tumult on Wall Street may also be a sign of longer-term gains for Stellar shareholders.

 LUNC